mkoutroumpas/ThroughTheRings/README.md

 Fifth Phase:

-The Asteroids should be able to implement collisions and gravity forces, affecting their motion.
-Collisions should also result in Asteroid fragmentation (debris).
+Implement collisions and gravity forces between Asteroids, affecting their motion.
+Collisions should also result in fragmentation (debris).
 Those Physics should also affect the Capsule.